Timothy Joseph McGhee: Recording studio murder

-On October 17, 1999, while on parole, a bodyguard and two rap artists were shot near the gates of Echo Sounds music studio in Atwater Village after concluding a recording session.
+On October 17, 1999, while McGhee was on parole, a bodyguard and two rap artists were shot near the gates of Echo Sounds music studio in Atwater Village after concluding a recording session.
 The crew had gathered on the studio's patio at 11:40 PM when at least two gunmen confronted them and began shooting without warning.
 Bodyguard Dwayne "Draws" Dupree (23) was killed, pronounced dead at the scene by paramedics.
-Dupree was guarding rapper Ricardo "Kurupt" Brown, future executive vice president of Death Row Records, who was finishing his album Tha Streetz Iz a Mutha with Antra Records.
+Dupree was guarding rapper Ricardo "Kurupt" Brown, the future executive vice president of Death Row Records, who was finishing his album Tha Streetz Iz a Mutha with Antra Records.

-Kurupt's producer Delmar "Daz Dillinger" Arnaud, also with Death Row Records and cousin of legendary rapper Calvin "Snoop Dogg" Broadus, was present but uninjured.
+Kurupt's producer, Delmar "Daz Dillinger" Arnaud, also with Death Row Records and cousin of legendary rapper Calvin "Snoop Dogg" Broadus was present but uninjured.
 Death Row artist Jevon "Tha Realest" Jones was wounded in the foot, and Willard "Act Da Fool" Givers was wounded in the calf.
-It was initially suggested that a hidden track on the album could be a motive for the shooting that insulted rappers DMX (rapper), The Firm (hip hop group), and others.
-Later, it was McGhee and an affiliate who was linked to the shooting.
+It was initially suggested that a hidden track on the album that insulted rappers DMX (rapper), The Firm (hip hop group) and others could be a motive for the shooting.
+Later, McGhee and an affiliate were linked to the shooting.

 Murder of Ryan Gonzalez

 On June 3, 2000, rival gang member Ryan Gonzalez (16) was killed as he walked home from a party.
 He was fatally shot in the 3300 block of Silver Lake Boulevard in Toonerville gang territory near Atwater Avenue Elementary School.
 A 27-year-old McGhee was the alleged assailant.
 Gonzalez was a member of The Rascals gang, sharing McGhee's nickname Huero.

-Investigators believe McGhee's motive was simply that the neighborhood wasn’t big enough for two people with the same street name.
+Investigators believe McGhee's motive was simply that the neighborhood wasn't big enough for two people with the same street name.
 In June 2000, an arrest warrant was issued for McGhee in connection with the Gonzalez murder, but it was several years until law enforcement caught up with him.